innovation

 Picture of a Suzuki motorcycle

 As a young boy, I was “that kid” who would take everything apart, often leaving a formerly functional alarm clock in a hundred pieces in a shoe box.
-I loved figuring out how things worked, and how components worked together as a system.
+I loved figuring out how things worked and how components worked together as a system.
 When I was 10, I spent one winter completely disassembling and reassembling my Suzuki TM75 motorcycle in my bedroom (my parents must have had so much more patience and understanding than I do as a parent).
 It was rebuilt by spring and ran like a champ.
 Beginners luck?

-By then I was hooked – I enjoyed working with my hands and fixing things.
-That was a great skill to have while growing up as it provided income and led to the first company I started at age 18.
+By then, I was hooked – I enjoyed working with my hands and fixing things.
+That was a valuable skill to have while growing up, as it provided an income and led to the first company I started at the age of 18.
 There was always a fair degree of trial and error involved with learning, but experience and experimentation led to simplification and standardization.
-That became the hallmark to the programs I wrote, and later the application systems that I designed and developed.
+That became the hallmark of the programs I wrote, and later, the application systems I designed and developed.
 It is a trait that has served me well over the years.

-Today I still enjoy doing many things myself, especially if I can spend a little bit of time and save hundreds of dollars (which I usually invest in more tools).
-Finding examples and tutorials on YouTube is usually pretty easy, and after watching a few videos for reference the task is generally easy.
-There is also a sense of satisfaction to a job well done.
-And most of all, it is a great distraction to everything else going on that keeps your mind racing at 100 mph.
+Today, I still enjoy doing many things myself, especially if I can spend a little time and save hundreds of dollars (which I usually invest in more tools).
+Finding examples and tutorials on YouTube is usually easy, and after watching a few videos for reference, the task is generally manageable.
+There is also a sense of satisfaction that comes with a job well done.
+And most of all, it is a great distraction from everything else that keeps your mind racing at 100 mph.

-My wife’s 2011 Nissan Maxima needed a Cabin Air Filter, and instead of paying $80 again to have this done I decided to do it myself.
+My wife’s 2011 Nissan Maxima needed a Cabin Air Filter, and instead of paying $80 again to have this done, I decided to do it myself.
 I purchased the filter for $15 and was ready to go.
 This shouldn’t take more than 5 or 10 minutes.
-I went to YouTube to find a video but no luck.
+I went to YouTube to find a video, but no luck.
 Then, I started searching various forums for guidance.
-There were a lot of posts complaining about the cost of replacement, but not much about how to do the work.
+There were plenty of posts complaining about the cost of replacement, but not much about how to do the work.
 I finally found a post that showed where the filter door was.
-I could already feel that sense of accomplishment that I was expecting to have in the next few minutes.
+I could already begin to feel that sense of accomplishment I was expecting in the next few minutes.

 Picture of a folded cabin air filter for a Nissan Maxima